Last updated Jul. 1, 2023 by Charles Zemub

 Banks operate mainly to make a profit and are owned by investors.
 Anyone, including individuals and businesses, is eligible to own a bank.
 Banks are required to make a profit for their shareholders.

 Unlike a Credit Union, often customers have no vote or voice in how a bank is governed.
-In plain terms, you are a customer at a bank but a member in Credit Union.
+In plain terms, you are a customer at a bank but a member of Credit Union.

 Banks provide both business and personal banking services, including business loans and credit cards.
 Banks offer savings and investment vehicles such as money marketing accounts, certificates of deposits, and Individual Retirement Accounts (IRAs).